rwilliams/jrubywiki/Truffle-FAQ.md

 ### Who do I ask about the Truffle backend?

 Ask about Truffle in the `#jruby` Freenode IRC room.
 We'll get notified if you mention *truffle* so your question won't be missed.
+You can also email chris.seaton@oracle.com.

 ### How do I know if I’m using a VM that has Graal?